mjhea0/express-testing-mocha-knex/README.md

 ## Seed

-We need to see the database to have some basic data to work with.
+We need to [seed](https://en.wikipedia.org/wiki/Database_seeding) the database to add dummy data to the database so we have something to work with.
 Init a new seed, which will add a new seed file to "src/server/db/seeds/":

 ```sh
 $ knex seed:make users